BigFeyisayo/LITA_CAPSTONE_PROJECT_1/README.md

 ## LITA_CAPSTONE_PROJECT_1

-INCUBATOR HUB: This repository contains a comprehensive analysis of the Sales Data of a retail store.
+INCUBATOR HUB: This repository contains a comprehensive analysis of the Sales Performance of a retail store.
 Using Excel, SQL, &amp; PowerBI for analysis, report & visualization.

-### Project Title: Sales Data Analysis
+### Project Title: Sales Performance Analysis
 ---
 ### Project Overview
 ---